jed-harwood/SGM/GAR/README.md

 # GAR

 This folder contains the companion analysis scripts used to reproduce the simulation studies and stock-market application from the GAR paper.
 These scripts are separate from the `SGM` package itself and are intended for reproducibility, experimentation, and worked examples.
+The GAR analyses cite the graph VARMA forecasting framework of Isufi et al. (2019).

 ## Contents